ESodja/AOU_R/R_basics.md

 # Introduction
-This is a basic introduction to R and RStudio, including basic syntax, using the terminal, writing scripts,
+This is a basic introduction to R, including basic syntax, using the terminal, writing scripts, and a few other useful pointers.

-## About R and RStudio
+## About R
-R is a language, RStudio is an IDE that collects all the pieces in one place to make it easier to use.
-[Intro to all the parts]
+[R](https://www.r-project.org/) is a programming language, [RStudio](https://posit.co/products/open-source/rstudio/) is an "Integrated Development Environment" (IDE) that collects all the pieces of R in one place to make it easier to use.
+Take a look at my [introduction to the basics of RStudio](https://github.com/ESodja/AOU_R/blob/main/RStudio.md).

 R includes different commands and object types to make working with data easier than, say, C++, FORTRAN, COBOL, or (arguably) Python because it was specifically developed to work with data and do statistics quickly and efficiently.